bigbadcon/bbc-11ty/src/rangers-online.md

 * Keep the conversation going
 * Spread the spotlight around
 * Remind them of the time remaining
-* When applicable, ask  question(s) sourced from chat (as sent by the Twitch moderator)
+* When applicable, ask  question(s) sourced from chat (as sent by the Stream Moderator)

 **Stream Producers**: For each panel we’ll have one producer who will manage the Streamyard account and produce the stream.
 Specific task will be to: